Creating, Renewing, Preserving, Sustaining...

 In the beginning, the firm consulted on many residential rehabilitations of tenement buildings in the Bronx, Manhattan, and Brooklyn.
 This extensive work on older structures provided a natural lead into RSA's work on historic structures, beginning with Carnegie Hall in the early 1970s.
 Landmark legislation and guidelines were in their infancy then and members of the staff learned the necessary principles through on-the-job experience.
 Today, work on historic structures accounts for approximately 20% of the practice's efforts.

-More than half of the work in all three offices consists of new construction projects.
+New construction accounts for 50% of our entire workload.
 We do more than Fallingwater!
 We do institutional work - primary, secondary schools, university buildings, and religious facilities of all kinds.
 We do governmental and corporate buildings, such as firehouses, police stations, courthouses and libraries.
 We do museums, galleries, theaters, performing arts centers, concert halls.
 We do hospitals and laboratories.
 We also have extensive experience with multi-family housing and single-family private residences.

-As RSA has grown, so has its expertise.
+RSA promotes sustainable and environmentally responsible design and has consulted using sustainable design criteria for “green” buildings on scores of projects.
+In addition, the firm’s long experience in the adaptive reuse of buildings allows a rapid analysis of the suitability of an existing structure and the possible sustainable conclusion of “no-build” when investigating new construction.
 The firm pioneered the use of Non-Destructive Evaluation (NDE) techniques for existing and historic buildings, and has been at the forefront of sustainable design strategies.
 We pride ourselves on being a leader in the industry with regard to emerging technologies and concepts.

 © Copyright 2013.
 Robert Silman Associates, P.C.
 All Rights Reserved.